-- 2.1 Alcohol: We recognize that throughout one's college experiences, students may be exposed to alcohol use.
+- 2.1 Alcohol: We recognize that throughout one's university experiences, students may be exposed to alcohol use.
 It is our hope to educate students to make responsible choices.
 Please make good choices and please be aware that we are here both to help our community make responsible choices and to abide by state and local laws.
 It is the goal of Student Development to provide students with an atmosphere that supports their academic progress.
 Student Development, Residence Life, and Campus Safety will take necessary actions to ensure the environment remains secure and productive.
-Dominican College expects all students to acknowledge, understand, and abide by the rules and regulations of the College, as well as federal and state laws regarding the use, sale, and distribution of alcohol. - 2.1.1 No individual, regardless of age, may possess, consume, and/or be in the presence of alcoholic beverages on the Dominican College campus, unless at a function approved by the President of the College.
-[Dominican College is a Dry Campus.] - 2.1.2 Alcohol paraphernalia is not allowed, and its presence is grounds for a room search. - 2.1.3 Alcohol containers, either opened or unopened, for display are not permitted. - 2.1.4 Residents in the presence of alcohol or alcohol paraphernalia in the residence halls, whether consuming alcohol or not, may be in violation of this policy. - 2.1.5 Residents who invite guests, whether it is a resident or non-resident, who brings alcohol into their building/suite/room, may be in violation of this policy. - 2.1.6 Public intoxication is prohibited.
-Anyone violating this policy may be arrested or transported to the hospital at his/her own expense. - 2.1.7 Sale/distribution and/or purchase of alcohol is prohibited on College property.
+Dominican University New York expects all students to acknowledge, understand, and abide by the rules and regulations of the University, as well as federal and state laws regarding the use, sale, and distribution of alcohol. - 2.1.1 No individual, regardless of age, may possess or consume alcoholic beverages on the Dominican University New York campus, unless at a function approved by the President of the University.
+[Dominican University New York is a Dry Campus.] - 2.1.2 Alcohol paraphernalia is not allowed, and its presence is grounds for a room search. - 2.1.3 Alcohol containers, either opened or unopened, for display are not permitted. - 2.1.4 Students in the presence of alcohol or alcohol paraphernalia on campus, whether consuming alcohol or not, may be in violation of this policy. - 2.1.5 Students who invite guests, whether student or non-student, who bring alcohol into their building/suite/room, may be in violation of this policy.

-- 2.2 Illegal Drugs & Controlled Substances: Dominican College is committed to a drug-free environment.
+- 2.1.6 Public intoxication is prohibited.
+Anyone violating this policy may be arrested or transported to the hospital at his/her own expense. - 2.1.7 Sale/distribution and/or purchase of alcohol is prohibited on University property. - 2.2 Illegal Drugs & Controlled Substances: Dominican University New York is committed to a drug-free environment.
 Students are expected to abide by all federal, state, and local laws regarding illegal drugs and controlled substances.
 Please note that while New York State law permits the possession of controlled quantities of marijuana, the federal government still identifies marijuana as an illegal drug under the Controlled Substances Act.
 The use and possession of marijuana is therefore prohibited in all forms and for all purposes, and will be adjudicated under this section.
-The College's failure to address marijuana use in accordance with the Drug-Free Schools and Communities Act of 1989 may result in the revocation of federal funding, including federal financial aid. - 2.2.1 Possession of, and/or presence of illegal drugs or controlled substances is prohibited. - 2.2.2 Possession of, and/or presence of drug paraphernalia including but not limited to, wrappers, pipes, homemade smoking devices, hookahs, or any items modified or adapted so that they can be used to consume drugs are not permitted on college property. - 2.2.3 Non-prescribed medication or syringes prohibited. - 2.2.4 The sale/distribution, purchase, and/or cultivation of a controlled substance is prohibited. - 2.2.5 The smell of marijuana, and/or the presence of residue is considered evidence of use, cause for further investigation, and all parties present may be held responsible.
+The University's failure to address marijuana use in accordance with the Drug-Free Schools and Communities Act of 1989 may result in the revocation of federal funding, including federal financial aid. - 2.2.1 Possession of, and/or presence of illegal drugs or controlled substances is prohibited. - 2.2.2 Possession of, and/or presence of drug paraphernalia including but not limited to, wrappers, pipes, homemade smoking devices, hookahs, or any items modified or adapted so that they can be used to consume drugs are not permitted on university property. - 2.2.3 Non-prescribed medication or syringes prohibited. - 2.2.4 The sale/distribution, purchase, and/or cultivation of a controlled substance is prohibited. - 2.2.5 The smell of marijuana, and/or the presence of residue is considered evidence of use, cause for further investigation, and all parties present may be held responsible.
 For your own protection, please remove yourself from a situation where drugs are present. - 2.2.6 Residents who invite guests, who bring illegal drugs and/or drug paraphernalia into their building/suite/room may be in violation of this policy. - 2.2.7 The act of using illicit drugs introduces a clear and present danger.
 Confrontation of an active incident may be treated more seriously.